english-blog/english-blog.github.io/_posts/2013-12-06-becoming-a-writer-challenge-premkumar-masilamani.md

 Most of my writings will find its way to my blog.
 However, I may choose to write on paper and may reserve some content for a specific book.
 I will let my writing choose its outlet.

-**Will 15 mins be enough?**
+**Will 15 minutes be enough?**

 The purpose here is not to accomplish any goal, but to develop the habit of writing consistently.
-15 mins in the minimum mandatory time.
+15 minutes in the minimum mandatory time.
 I will increase the writing time, depending on my inspiration, available time & others tasks on that day etc.

 **Why now?**

 I recently became the member of the facebook group [Live Your Legend - Creators Guild](https://www.facebook.com/groups/LYLcreatorsguild/), created by Scott Dinsmore.
 I was inspired by so many people starting to write.
-Along with that, few of my facebook friends and one of my real-life friend "Shruthi Pandarinathan" are writing books (novels, stories, poems etc) now.
+Along with that, few of my facebook friends and one of my real-life friend "Sruthi Pandarinathan" are writing books (novels, stories, poems etc) now.
 All of them are first time authors.
 They are going to struggle and travel the same path that I am going to travel.
 Why not travel together?.
 I hope to get a lot of support and feedback from everyone and I may be able to provide same to others.

 **Any of you want to join me in this life time challenge?**